Last updated August 21, 2020

 We will be happy to exchange your tickets for another performance.
 We’ll send you ticket exchange instructions when we mail your new tickets in January.

 Are tickets refundable?

 While tickets are not refundable you can gift your tickets to a friend, request a credit to be used for future purchases, or donate the tickets to the theater for a tax-deductible donation.

-I had tickets to a show that was canceled.
+I had tickets to a show earlier this year that was canceled.
 What are my options?

 You can donate the value of your tickets back to Broadway Rose (a tax-deductible gift that will help sustain us through these uncertain times), request a credit to be used for future purchases (including single tickets and season tickets), or contact the box office at 503.620.5262 to discuss options.

 If I donate my tickets back, where does my donation go?